shellys29/FinalProjectAutomation/README.md

 [to-test-cases](https://github.com/shellys29/FinalProjectAutomation/tree/main/src/test/java "test-cases")

-#### *Known Issues:
+#### *Known Issues:*
-Sometimes there can be conflicts with some dependencies the applications are using.
-Hence, the project is for DEMO purpose only.In production it should be divided into several projects.*
+*Sometimes there can be conflicts with some dependencies the applications are using.
+Hence, the project is for DEMO purpose only.*
+*In production it should be divided into several projects.*